Diocese of Fossombrone: History

-Christianity was introduced there, according to Ferdinando Ughelli, by Felicianus of Foligno.
-The martyrologies mention several martyrs: Aquilinus, Geminus, Gelasius, Magnus and Donata, also a bishop, Timothy, and his daughter (4 February).
-The first bishop of certain date is Innocent, present at the synods of Pope Symmachus (504).
+Christianity was introduced there, according to Ferdinando Ughelli, by Felicianus of Foligno, though not until after the baptism of Constantine the Great (337).
+The martyrologies mention several martyrs: Aquilinus, Geminus, Gelasius, Magnus and Donata, also a bishop, Timothy, and his daughter (4 February), but these persons belong elsewhere, and were not honored in Fossombrone until the late 16th century.
+The first bishop of certain date is Innocent, who was present at the synods of Pope Symmachus (504).